turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Links/What Is the Difference Between Slashes, a Single Dot, and Double Dot in Path Syntax?.md

+---
-# What Is the Difference Between Slashes, a Single Dot, and Double Dot in Path Syntax?
+title: What Is the Difference Between Slashes, a Single Dot, and Double Dot in Path Syntax?
+draft: false
+tags:
+  - html
+---
 You may have encountered links like this before, but what do these special types of links mean?
 These are called **file paths**, which specify the location of a file or folder in a file system.
 To work effectively with file paths, it’s important to understand three key syntaxes:

 1. **The Slash (`/` or `\`)**